UX guidelines for publish extensions

 - Provides the extension with a URL to each asset.

-Upload the user's design to the destination platform
+- Upload all the assets to the destination platform.

 If a publish extension uses the Flat list or Nested list layout, add a search field to the extension to let users search for containers.
 This is more efficient than requiring users to navigate a list of options.

-When a user publishes a design, the extension must provide a URL that allows the user to view the design in the context of the destination platform.
-For example, if a user publishes a design to Twitter, they should see a link to their tweet.
+When a user publishes a design, provide a URL to view or action the design in the context of the destination platform.
+The URL must be fewer than 2000 characters.